B2B Pricing: How to Triangulate the Perfect B2B Pricing Structure

 Dynamic pricing seeks to take into account all the factors that may affect what consumers will pay at any given time.
 This includes supply and demand, competitor pricing, and any other data you can find to feed the algorithms.
 With modern machine learning, predicting the optimal price at any given time is much more accurate than it was in the past.

 Dynamic pricing is the ultimate in responsive pricing.
 With this model, your prices will always reflect what the market is doing at any given time.

 Because dynamic pricing is often calculated with algorithms, it saves time manually calculating your price points and allows your business to take fully advantage of automated pricing.

 Big data have empowered much finer grain analysis that wasn't possible before, making dynamic pricing powered by machine learning highly efficient.
 The result is maximized profits over traditional methods.

 With dynamic pricing, you must be willing to make constant price changes.
 This can be off-putting to customers who expect more stable pricing.
 It also makes the strategy impractical for subscription-based services.

 Dynamic pricing is the least transparent of all the options.
 With the number of variables that go into pricing and the black box of the algorithms involved, even you won't know exactly why your products are priced a certain way.

 So with all of these choices, how do you know which one is best for your B2B business?
 Finding the perfect pricing model and then refining that model into the perfect price point, takes a bit of experience and a fair amount of work.
 Still, there are some tips that you can use to reduce the guesswork and get to the right pricing more quickly.

 Test out multiple pricing structures

 You can't just assume that the first pricing strategy you pick will be the winner.
-Experiment with different pricing structures until you find the right one.
+Experiment with different prices and pricing structures until you find the right one.